dictionaries

 AssertionError: dict_items([('key', 'value')]) is not None : [('key', 'value')]

-I change the assertion and wrap the call in the list constructor
+I pass the call to the items_ method to the list constructor_

 self.assertEqual(list(a_dictionary.items()), [('key', 'value')])